Decades of help for the hungry

-Over 100 volunteers currently work in the Pantry and Thrift Shop – but we always need more!
+Over 120 volunteers currently work in both our Pantries and our Thrift Shop – but we always need more!

 Volunteers bring their special talents to the Thrift Shop.
 For example, one volunteer with a background in store merchandising has redesigned window and shelf displays to give them a more professional look.
 Another brings her experience for advertising and marketing, and a third has created beautiful signs for displays throughout the shop.
-[LINK TO: Volunteers page]
+Volunteer with us!

 During holiday seasons, and at other times as needs arise, Open Cupboard Food Pantry creates special programs.
 These include our Adopt a Family program of food baskets that individuals and groups fill from a recommended list of shelf-stable foods and beverages, as well as our Snowman Giving Tree in December, which is decorated with removable snowman “ornaments” that list the ages of children whose families are Food Pantry clients.